 That’s Kate Andrews, Associate Director at the right wing, free-market lobby group IEA and formerly Head of Communications at the right wing, free-market lobby group Adam Smith Institute and staffer on Mitt Romney’s unsuccessful presidential campaign.
 But just a simple ‘US woman’ as far as BBC Newsbeat is concerned.

 This is a worrying example partly because promoting the AK47 is far off the spectrum for normal debate in the UK.
 Did the BBC search out Kate Andrews in which case did they know about her lobbying background?
 Or did a lobbying organisation contact the BBC?
 Was the contact through normal channels or by word of mouth.
-Whatever the answer it is hard to believe that Kate Andrews’ background was not known to the BBC in which case the description of her as a ‘US woman’ without any background information is beyond disquieting.
+Whatever the answer, it’s hard to believe that Kate Andrews’ background was not known to the BBC in which case the description of her as a ‘US woman’ without any background information is beyond disquieting.

 To be clear the key issue here is not the topic being presented but a lack of transparency regarding the background of an individual presenting a controversial opinion.
-The lobby groups that Kate Andrews has been associated with are extremely opaque about their funding and are exactly the kinds of organisation that the US National Rifle Association are likely to support financially.
+The lobby groups that Kate Andrews has been associated with are extremely opaque about their funding but are exactly the kinds of organisation that the US National Rifle Association are likely to support financially.

 Watch Mark Littlewood, director of IEA tell you from the horse’s mouth about the so-called “Institute” for Economic Affairs and its funding: